nilor-corp/zenerator/README.md

 .\venv\scripts\activate
 comfy launch
 ```
-- If you run into "import torch" error when trying to launch comfy for the first time, [see potential fix here](https://github.com/Comfy-Org/comfy-cli/issues/150)
+**Note:** If you run into "import torch" error when trying to launch comfy for the first time, [see potential fix here](https://github.com/Comfy-Org/comfy-cli/issues/150)

 ### Run Zenerator
 In the second instance of Powershell, from the `.\nilor-corp\` dir: